 Best Messaging Apps for Business – Top 12

-Messaging apps are the future of business communication, providing increased speed and convenience communicating with companies for customers, and improved efficiency and productivity for businesses.
+Messaging apps are the future of business communication, providing increased speed and convenience for communicating with companies for customers and improved efficiency and productivity for businesses.

-75% of consumers are willing to opt into SMS marketing, and more than half say they would prefer to contact customer support via texting.
-In addition to using the contact method, your audience prefers, using SMS and instant messaging apps reduced the load on your customer service team.
+75% of consumers are willing to opt into SMS marketing, and more than half say they prefer to contact customer support via texting.
+In addition to using the contact method your audience prefers, SMS and instant messaging apps reduce the load on your customer service team.
 Mainly, it cuts their call queues by handling queries via messaging instead.

-Business messaging apps are much more than just a way to quickly send messages.
+Business messaging apps are much more than just a way to send messages quickly.
 Indeed, they offer a wide range of additional automation and organizational features.
-Finding the right messaging app for your business will take some research and an understanding of your needs.
-This article will cover the key features and benefits of text messaging apps and instant messaging apps for business to look out for.
+Finding the right messaging app for your business will require research and understanding your needs.
+This article will cover the key features and benefits of text messaging and instant messaging apps for companies to look out for.
 Also, we’ll explore some of the best messaging apps for businesses currently available.

 Text Messaging Apps for Business

-Text messaging apps for business enable you to easily send and automate updates, reminders, and alerts to both your customers and your team members.
+Text messaging apps for businesses enable you to easily send and automate updates, reminders, and alerts to your customers and team members.
 SMS is the ideal medium for messages of this nature.
-The reason for this is the fact that recipients usually open texts quickly even when they are on the move.
-Moreover, texts don’t require an online connection.
+The reason for this is the fact that recipients usually open texts quickly, even when they are on the move.
+Moreover, readers don’t require an online connection.
 90% of people read a text within 3 minutes of receiving it.

-In addition to improving communication with your team and customers, text messaging apps are also a vital medium for personalized marketing messages.
+In addition to improving communication with your customers and team, text messaging apps are a vital medium for personalized marketing messages.
 It only takes a few seconds to open and read a text message.
 Furthermore, unlike email, there are not dozens of other marketing messages fighting for attention in their inbox.

-By using your website and social media to get customers and leads opting into your SMS marketing, build a text mailing list.
-Thus, you’ll be able to send promotions and time-sensitive discounts using codes and links.
-Moreover, you’ll offer a text-based customer referrals scheme.
-Many businesses now even use SMS to take orders from customers simply by texting back to promotion.
+Build a text mailing list using your website and social media to get customers and leads opting into your SMS marketing.
+Thus, you can send promotions and time-sensitive discounts using codes and links.
+Moreover, you’ll offer a text-based customer referral scheme.
+Many businesses now even use SMS to take customer orders simply by texting back to promotion.

-It is important when choosing text messaging apps for business that your chosen service is compliant with regulations on text communications and marketing.
+When choosing text messaging apps for business, your chosen service must comply with text communications and marketing regulations.
 These differ from region to region, so services offering automatic global compliance are preferable.
-You can do this yourself by researching how and when you can text customers in each country.
-However, there’s time and effort involved along with the legal risks of getting it wrong.
-So, it is usually safer to go with an app that does it for you.
+You can research how and when you can text customers in each country.
+However, there’s time and effort involved, along with the legal risks of getting it wrong.
+So, using an app that does it for you is usually safer.

 TextMagic